MicrosoftDocs/Viva/Viva/goals/multiple-alignment.md

 ## When to use Multiple Alignment

-- If there's an individual objective that contributes to two separate team objectives
+- Users can use Multiple Alignment if there's an individual objective that contributes to two separate team objectives.

-- To group similar individual objectives that are separately aligned to teams above into a single individual objective, further improving the focus of your personal dashboard
+- Users can also use Multiple Alignment to group similar individual objectives that are separately aligned to teams above into a single individual objective, further improving the focus of their personal dashboard.

 ## Multiple Alignment and Private Objectives

 Viva Goals now allows enabling both the Multiple Alignment and [Private Objectives](https://help.ally.io/en/articles/3152440-private-objectiveshttps://help.ally.io/en/articles/3152440-private-objectives) features at the same time, with the following restrictions:

-- A Multiple Alignment Public OKR can be made Private, but all of the alignment will first be automatically removed beforehand
+- Users can make Private a Multiple Alignment Public OKR, but first the process will remove all alignment.

-- No Key Result of a Private Objective will be allowed to use Multiple Alignment
+- No Key Result of a Private Objective will be allowed to use Multiple Alignment.